BOBWEGNER Autobiography Link here (1921-2005)

 Toilet Paper Charcoal Drawing

-Bob's first "academic art class" art class which was a night school class he took while attending Fullerton JC.
-When I asked about toilet paper as subject matter, he replied "I thought it was funny".
-His own introduction to Pop Art!
+Bob's first "academic art class" was a night school class he took while attending Fullerton JC.
+When I asked about using a roll of toilet paper as subject matter, he replied "I thought it'd be' funny".
+I'd call it very early Pop Art!

 Slide Rule